influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/hasprefix.md

 ---
 title: strings.hasPrefix() function
-description: The strings.hasPrefix() function tests if a string begins with a specific prefix.
+description: The strings.hasPrefix() function indicates if a string begins with a specific prefix.
 menu:
   v2_0_ref:
     name: strings.hasPrefix